dell/csm-docs/content/docs/getting-started/installation/openshift/powermax/csmoperator/_index.md

     ```

 3. **Create Powermax Array Configmap:**
+  > Note: You can skip creating `powermax-array-config` .It remains for backward compatibility only.
+Instead you can add values for X_CSI_MANAGED_ARRAYS, X_CSI_TRANSPORT_PROTOCOL and X_CSI_POWERMAX_PORTGROUPS in sample files.

   Create a configmap using the sample file [here](https://github.com/dell/csi-powermax/blob/main/samples/configmap/powermax-array-config.yaml).
 Fill in the appropriate values for driver configuration.
    ```yaml
       # DEPRECATION NOTICE: The powermax-array-configmap has been deprecated and will